-The spacious lounge tent is well-furnished and has a considerable library including board games.
-The camp chef produces delicious meals with the menu featuring both African and international influences.
+The spacious lounge tent is well-furnished and has a considerable library and a colection of board games.
+The chef produces delicious meals with the menu featuring both African and international influences.
 In-camp meals are taken al fresco with guests sitting at the communal table with their hosts and some of the guides.
 Fresh bread and pastries are baked daily.

 Location: Kicheche Mara Camp is in the Acacia Valley of Mara North Conservancy.
-The camp is a 20 minute game drive from Mara north airstrip, or a roughly 5 hour drive from Nairobi.
+The camp is a 20 minute game drive from Mara north airstrip, or about a 5 hour drive from Nairobi.

 Rooms: There are 8 canvas tents.
-These are spacious en-suite tents with proper beds, and a shower and flush loo.
-Triple and family tents can be requested.
+These are spacious and en-suite with proper beds, and a shower and flush loo.
+Triple and quadruple tents can be requested.
 The tents have solar lighting.

-Facilities: You can charge cameras and videos etc at the charging station in the dining tent.
+Facilities: There is a comfy lounge with a selection of reference books, playing cards and board games.
+You can charge cameras and videos etc at the charging station in the dining tent.
 There is a bar.
 A laundry service is provided within the price.

 Dining: There is a dining tent, but it is lovely to eat outside here if the weather is warm enough.
 Drinks are included with meals.
 Picnic breakfasts and lunches are provided for game drives if you are not coming back to camp for lunch.

 Children: Children are welcome at the camp, however it is unfenced so adults must supervise children at all times.
-The camp has no baby equipment (eg high chairs etc).
+The camp has no baby equipment (eg high chairs, cots etc).

 Health: This is a malarial area.

-Communication: Mobile signals here can not be relied on and there is no wifi !
+Communication: Mobile signals here can not be relied on and there is Wi-Fi in the lounge area.